jamesgarzon/spartacus-docs/_pages/dev/launch-service.md

 The `routing` strategy will navigate to the configured route.

+### Creating the component

+#### Dialog

+When using a launching a component using the `outlet` or `inline` strategy it is possible to specify a dialog type.
+Based on the selected type certain CSS classes will be applied to the component.
+These components will transform the container into the selected type of dialog.
+All you have left to do is add the content to your component and style it.

+### Others

+// TODO

+### Closing

+// TODO

 ## Configuration

 The launch service supports three launch strategies Outlets, Inline and Routing with different configurations.
 Each of the elements is tied to a "label" that is used to distinguish configuration.